zendesk/samson/plugins/kubernetes/README.md

  - Set the projects `dockerfiles` attribute to all the files that need to be built.
  - Add `samson/dockerfile: Dockerfile.foobar` to the container configuration (same level as `image`) to use a different Dockerfile

+### Using multiple external images

+ - Set the projects `docker image building disabled`
+ - Create images via the `POST /builds.json` with a `image_name` that matches the `image` attribute of the containers
+ - All containers (including init containers) must have a matching build

 ### Clair security scans